azamsharp/azamsharp.github.io/_posts/testing.md

 Our user registration action is completed.
 Now we need to focus on the SwiftUI client to perform registration.

 > It is important that you make sure that your register action is working as expected.
 This can be performed writing test on the server or integration tests on the client.
-If you are not writing tests then you can manually confirm the expected response by using a networking tool like [Postman](https://www.postman.com/).
+As minimum use [Postman](https://www.postman.com/) to test your endpoints.

 ### User Registration (Client)